-Teacher Appreciation Week is around the corner (May 2nd – 6th, 2022), right when teachers deserve admiration more than ever before.
+Teacher Appreciation Week is the first full week of May.
 Read our Teacher Appreciation Week ideas that will help you give thanks to a teacher.

 1. Adopt a Teacher’s Classroom